LightBurnSoftware/Documentation/MenuCommands.md

 ### Check for Updates
 Click on "Check for Upfates" to make sure you are on the most recent version.

-### License Actvation and Trial
+### License Activation and Trial
-Click on "License Activation and Trial" to enter license key, or see the status of your trial period or license.
+Click on "License Activation and Trial" to launch the [license dialog](EnterLicense.md), where you can enter your license key, or see the status of your trial period or license.

 ### Enable Debug Log
-This is for the developers, turn on the log by clicking on "Enable Debug Log"
+This is for the developers, turn on the log by clicking on "Enable Debug Log".
+The log file will be written to your "My Documents" folder on Windows, or Documents on Mac, and is cumulative - each time you enable the debug log it will append to any existing log, so it's a good idea to delete it after you're finished.

 [Return to top](#MenuCommands)